FAQ (Frequently Asked Questions)

 What is the Computer Engineering program?

 If you would like to see the Objectives & Outcomes of the Computer Engineering program, please click here.
 If you would like to see the Curriculum for this degree plan, please click here.
-If you have any further questions regarding this degree plan, please contact Donna Srader.
+If you have any further questions regarding this degree plan, please contact one of the electrical and computer engineering advisors:

-If you would like to know more information about this degree plan, please click here to view the updated information.
+If you would like to know more about Bachelors of Business in IT or certificate programs in IT, please click here to view the updated information.

 Where can I get more information?